basharovV/website/static/posts/adding-comments-to-static-site.md

 ---
 slug: adding-comments-to-static-site
-title: 'Adding comments to a static site using Cusdis'
+title: "Adding comments to a static site using Cusdis"
-date: '2022-02-02'
+date: "2022-02-02"
 tags: dev,composer,site,music,portfolio
 description: "A fast and easy way to add comments to your site, and for free!"
 author: "Slav"
 published: false
 ---

-If you operate a static site, you might be interested in adding a comments section.
-There's many options out there, in my case I wanted something that's:
-- Private and lightweight
-- Self hosted
-- Free and easy to setup
-- Customizable

-This tutorial is on how to implement Cusdis into a Sapper + Svelte site.
+This tutorial is on how to implement Cusdis comments into a Sapper + Svelte site.

-Assuming you've already followed the instructions to host Cusdis (either on your own server, Vercel, or on Cusdis servers), we can get started!
+### Pre-requisite:
+First you need to [Self-host Cusdis](https://cusdis.com/doc#/self-host/vercel).
+You can use the free Heroku Postgres as your database.

+## Adding Cusdis to Svelte site
-In your Svelte `_layout.svelte` template, you can define the element where the comments secion iframe will be loaded.
+To add comments support on any page of your static site, you need to add the Cusdis element in your `_layout.svelte` template - this is where the comments secion iframe will be loaded into.
 This is also how we pass our config to the SDK (it will read from this element).

 ```
 <main>